Official State Marine Reptile of California

 Pacific Leatherback Sea Turtle Facts

 The leatherback is the largest turtle, and one of the largest living reptiles in the world.
 Adult leatherback sea turtles can weigh up to 2000 pounds and can reach a length of 8 feet.
-This species has been on the planet for 70 million years!

 The leatherback is the only sea turtle without a hard, bony shell.
 The top shell (carapace) is a leathery, oil-saturated connective tissue.
 Leatherback turtles are open-ocean animals, but they also forage in coastal waters and lay their eggs on sandy beaches.

 [ Approved by Governor September 26, 2012 ]

 LEGISLATIVE COUNSEL'S DIGEST